-The job history files are stored in central location hadoop.job.history.location which can be on DFS also, whose default value is ${HADOOP\LOG\DIR}/history$ .
-Job history server is started on job tracker.
+The job history files are stored in central location hadoop.job.history.location which can be on DFS also, whose default value is \${HADOOP_LOG_DIR}/history.
 The history web UI is accessible from job tracker web UI.

 The history files are also logged to user specified directory hadoop.job.history.user.location which defaults to job output directory.
-The files are stored in "\logs/history/" in the specified directory.
-Hence, by default they will be in "mapred.output.dir/\logs/history/".
+The files are stored in "logs/history/" in the specified directory.
+Hence, by default they will be in "mapred.output.dir/logs/history/".
 User can stop logging by giving the value none for hadoop.job.history.user.location

-User can view logs in specified directory using the following command
+User can view the history logs summary in specified directory using the following command \$ bin/hadoop job -history output-dir